Girmay-1/basic-crawler/README.md

 # basic-crawler
-playing around with java concurrency and multithreading in simple crawler project
+playing around with java concurrency and multithreading in a simple crawler project